jackdewinter/pymarkdown/readme.md

 - links, 518b
   - links with LF in link_label
   - each inline token surrounded by text
+  - 518b inside of list and/or block quote
 - code span and other multiline inline
   - code span with and without multiline, surrounded by text, like 662,091
   - multiple lengths of ticks, whitespace